Asatru Folk Assembly: AFA places of worship

 In June 2020, the AFA purchased a former Lutheran church in Murdock, Minnesota, to be used as gathering place for AFA members of the Northern Great Plains.
 In December 2020, the Murdock City Council gave the AFA conditional approval to use the church.
 More than 120,000 Minnesotans have signed a petition to stop the group's use of the building.
 This third hof is named Baldrshof, in dedication to the god Baldr.

 In 2022, the AFA purchased a former church in White Springs, Florida, to serve as a hof for AFA members in the Southern United States.
 The AFA operates a monthly food pantry for the local community there.
 This fourth hof has been named Njordshof, in dedication to the god Njörðr.

-Opposition
+In September 2025, Freyshof was announced as the fifth Hof of the Asatru Folk Assembly, located in Austintown, Ohio.
+The Hof was dedicated in December.

+Reception

+In 2018, Calico noted that the AFA had "emerged as the primary ideological competitor to the Troth" within Heathenry.

+In 2018, the Southern Poverty Law Center added the AFA to its list of hate groups as part of a new category called "neo-Völkisch".
+The Anti-Defamation League lists the AFA as an "extremist group".

+The AFA is considered a white nationalist organization, with a racist approach to their religious practices.
+The organization has expressed blood and soil ideologies, and is often called a far-right organization.
+The Southern Poverty Law Center has designated the AFA as a hate group, while the Anti-Defamation League says the group "practices modern Norse paganism with a white supremacist slant".

 As a result of the discriminatory activities of the AFA, numerous Heathen and neo-pagan organizations sought to produce a document refuting these beliefs and the characterization that they represented these faiths.
 The product was Declaration 127, which specifically condemns the AFA.
 This declaration has been criticized for its specific focus on the AFA, and efforts have been made to expand it.
 One alternative to Declaration 127 is the "Declaration of Deeds", a much wider-ranging statement against discrimination and hate in Heathenism.